flatgeobuf/flatgeobuf/README.md

 Any 64-bit flatbuffer value contained anywhere in the file (for example coordinates) is aligned to 8 bytes to from the start of the file or feature to allow for direct memory access.

+Encoding of any string value is assumed to be UTF-8.

 ## Performance

 Preliminary performance tests has been done using road data from OSM for Denmark in SHP format from [download.geofabrik.de](https://download.geofabrik.de), containing 906602 LineString features with a set of attributes.